 Hayley Harrison is exploring the theory of an ecological unconsciousness; an intrinsic connection towards nature that we have lost.
 Her work responds to the contradiction of our reverence to nature and our indifference to the ecocide we consciously march toward.
 Nature has become something to conquer and control.
 We are captivated by the beauty of our planet, but often from afar, as a leisure pursuit.
 We dissociate and split from the damage we inflict to it and each other.

 To regain the connection we have lost a cognitive shift is needed, such as The Overview Effect – a phenomenon observed by astronauts; from afar our planet is perceived as a blue marble, beautiful yet lonely and vulnerable, protected only by its thin blue atmosphere.
 Hayley Harrison is questioning how we here on Earth gain this perspective.

-Hayley's studio practice is based in Deptford - London please email for further information, to arrange a studio visit or to join Hayley's mailing list.
+Hayley's studio practice is based in Haggerston - London please email for further information, to arrange a studio visit or to join Hayley's mailing list.